preprocessed-connectomes-project/quality-assessment-protocol/qap_documentation.md

 	    anatomical_scan:
 	      anat_1: /test-data/site_1/3154996/session_1/anat_1/mprage.nii.gz

 Note that *anatomical_scan* is the label for the type of resource (in this case, anatomical raw data for the anatomical spatial QAP measures), and *anat_1* is the name of the scan.
-There can be multiple scans, and the QAP pipeline will output a CSV spreadsheet with calculated values in rows, with each subject-session-scan combination having its own row of values.
+There can be multiple scans, which will be combined with subject and session in the output.

 ### Providing Already Pre-Processed Data